How to import matcha from Japan: direct sourcing for serious buyers

 • Often competitive on price for mid-tier grades

 A common misconception: Uji matcha is automatically superior.
 In reality, quality varies enormously within every region.
 A well-cultivated, properly processed matcha from Kagoshima can exceed a mediocre Uji product.
 Region provides context about growing conditions and tradition; it does not guarantee quality.
 What matters is the specific producer, their cultivation practices, shading duration, harvest timing, and processing skill.
 For how to evaluate suppliers in each region, see our matcha tea import guide.
+For the underlying production process and how harvest order (ichibancha, nibancha, akibancha) affects flavor, see how matcha is made and aracha, tencha, and matcha sourcing.

 Aerial view of Japanese tea fields